 In a world filled with immediate, urgent needs, it is worth pausing to think about the future.
 I believe that if one wants to make a truly lasting difference for future generations, you can’t do much better than working to preserve and protect our remaining natural places.
 That is why the work of Washington’s National Park Fund is so important, especially in this amazing part of the world that I call home.

-Vince Werner is a founding partner of Clatter&Din, Inc., a leading Seattle area audio/video production studio.
+Vince Werner started out with 10 years of audio recording and mixing at Steve Lawson Productions/Bad Animals, followed by 23 years as co-founder of Clatter&Din, Inc., a leading Seattle area audio/video production studio, where he returned to his first love: video production.
 A native of the Northwest, he grew up with Mount Rainier looming outside his bedroom window.
 “I even went to The EVERGREEN State College, for Pete’s sake.”
 Special thanks to Vince, Rachel, Scott and the gang at Clatter&Din for the in-kind contribution of this award-winning video highlighting the national parks’ perspectives on the difference your gifts make.

 Another great video to watch is WNPF Celebrates volunteers at Mount Rainier, North Cascades and Olympic National parks.